-The examination is given in late-January or by special arrangement with the Graduate Program Committee Chair, who in 2015-16 is Professor Andrea Prosperetti.
+The examination is given in late-January or by special arrangement with the Director of Graduate Studies, who in 2017-18 is Professor Rajat Mittal.

-DQE Result Possibilities for Students Matriculating before Fall 2015 o Failure - the complete exam must be repeated within six months of the initial exam date.
+DQE Result Possibilities for Students Matriculating before Fall 2015

 Effective for students who matriculated before Fall 2015 (i.e. Spring 2015 or earlier), the possible outcomes of the DQE are